-This sheet talks about exposure to clorazepate pregnancy and while breastfeeding.
-This information should not take the place of medical care and advice from your healthcare provider.
+This sheet is about exposure to clorazepate in pregnancy and while breastfeeding.
+This information should not take the place of medical care and advice from your healthcare providers.

 What is clorazepate?

 Clorazepate is a medication that has been used to treat anxiety, seizures, and symptoms of alcohol withdrawal syndrome (such as anxiety and agitation).
 Clorazepate is in a class of medications called benzodiazepines.
-MotherToBaby has a general fact sheet on benzodiazepines at https://mothertobaby.org/fact-sheets/benzodiazepines-pregnancy/pdf/.
 Brand names for clorazepate include Tranxene® and Gen-Xene®.

 I take clorazepate.
 Can it make it harder for me to get pregnant?

-Studies have not looked at whether using clorazepate could make it harder to get pregnant.
+It is not known if clorazepate can make it harder to become pregnant.

 Does taking clorazepate increase the chance for miscarriage?

 Miscarriage can occur in any pregnancy.
-Studies have not been done to see if clorazepate could increase the chance for a miscarriage.
+It is not known if clorazepate increases the chance for miscarriage.

 Does taking clorazepate in the first trimester increase the chance of birth defects?

-In every pregnancy, a woman starts out with a 3-5% chance of having a baby with a birth defect.
-This is called her background risk.
-Clorazepate has not been well studied for use in pregnancy.
+Every pregnancy starts out with a 3-5% chance of having a birth defect.
+This is called the background risk.
+It is not known if clorazepate increases the chance for birth defects above the background risk.
 Experimental animal studies did not report a higher chance for birth defects.

-If a woman is taking a benzodiazepine near the time of delivery, then a newborn might have withdrawal symptoms, which are treatable.
-If clorazepate is used at the end of pregnancy, the baby can be monitored for “floppy infant syndrome” (poor muscle tone), difficulty feeding or breathing, or irritability.
-Not every baby exposed to clorazepate will have withdrawal symptoms.*
+If a person who is pregnant is taking a benzodiazepine (such as clorazepate) near the time of delivery, then a newborn might have withdrawal symptoms, which are treatable.
+The baby can be monitored for “floppy infant syndrome” (poor muscle tone), trouble with feeding or breathing, or irritability.
+Not every baby exposed to clorazepate will have withdrawal symptoms.

-Does taking clorazepate in pregnancy cause long-term problems in behavior or learning for the baby?
+Does taking clorazepate in pregnancy affect future behavior or learning for the child?

-Clorazepate has not been well studied for use while breastfeeding.
-Clorazepate can cross into breastmilk.
-Clorazepate stays in the body for a long time, so medication levels can build in up in nursing infant.
-Since clorazepate stays in your body for a long time, talk with your healthcare provider to see if another, better studied medication would work for you while you are breastfeeding.
-Talk with your healthcare providers about all your breastfeeding questions.
+Use of clorazepate while breastfeeding has not been well studied.
+Clorazepate can pass into breastmilk and stays in the body for a long time, so medication levels can build up in a nursing infant.
+Talk with your healthcare provider about the treatment that would be best for you while breastfeeding.
+Be sure to talk with your healthcare providers about all your breastfeeding questions.

-If a man takes clorazepate, could it affect his fertility (ability to get partner pregnant) or increase the chance of birth defects?
+If a male takes clorazepate could it affect fertility (ability to get partner pregnant) or increase the chance of birth defects?

-Clorazepate has not been studied for use in men who are trying to get a partner pregnant.
-In general, exposures that fathers have are unlikely to increase risks to a pregnancy.
-For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/pdf/.
+Studies have not been done to see if clorazepate could affect male fertility or increase the chance of birth defects.
+In general, exposures that fathers or sperm donors have are unlikely to increase the risks to a pregnancy.
+For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.

 OTIS/MotherToBaby recognizes that not all people identify as “men” or “women.”
 When using the term “mother,” we mean the source of the egg and/or uterus and by “father,” we mean the source of the sperm, regardless of the person’s gender identity.